BartOtten/phoenix_localized_routes/README.md

   - Translate the URL parts like any other translatable text.
 - Run `mix phx.routes` to verify the result.

-All links in your application will now automatically use the routes for the set locale.
+All links in your application will now automatically keep the user in the correct scope.

 The full guide is written in the [Usage Guide](USAGE.md).